-The Centre for Law and Policy Research (CLPR) in collaboration with its partnered Indian and American universities will organise a series of workshops on U.S.- India Comparative Constitutional law between August to December 2021.
+The Centre for Law and Policy Research (CLPR) in collaboration with its partnered Indian and American universities will organise a series of workshops on U.S.- India Comparative Constitutional law in October and November 2021.
 Four Indian law universities will be paired with four U.S. law universities for an interactive session.
-These workshops are supported by the American Consulate General, Chennai.
+These workshops are supported by the U.S. Consulate General, Chennai.

 2. The National University of Advanced Legal Studies, Kochi